New Zealand Epithermal Gold

 - Review current exploration prioritisation in relation to prospect priorities identified by the modelling.

 - Develop recommendations for follow-up field work.

-The prospectivity model generated, along with the exploration GIS would be a valuable tool in enabling your company to identify potential opportunities in New Zealand’s epithermal districts or if you already hold tenements to accelerate its exploration, identify opportunities outside your current tenement package for joint venture or acquisition and get ahead of your competitors.
+The mineral potential map generated, along with the exploration GIS is a valuable tool that can enable companies to identify potential opportunities in New Zealand's epithermal districts or where they already hold tenements, to accelerate exploration, identify opportunities outside current tenement packages for joint venture or acquisition, and to get ahead of competition.

-Furthermore, through the integration of your prospect scale exploration data the models can be updated to provide exploration focus through prioritisation of targets that fall within your tenement portfolio.
+Furthermore, through the integration of prospect scale exploration data the models can be updated to provide exploration focus through prioritisation of targets that fall within held tenement portfolios.